Launch your career in Spain

 Everyone has a different way of learning and studying.
 There are 4 main types of learning styles based on the VARK Model.
 The 4 main types are Visual, Auditory, Reading/Writing, and Kinaesthetic Learners.
 Visual learners learn better through pictures and movies for example while Auditory Learners learn better through music and lectures.
 Reading/Writing learners learn through lists and textbooks and Kinesthetic learners by movements and a hands-on approach.

 There is plenty of ways to learn through each learning style and doing some research on them would benefit you.
 Not only will it help you to study better but they are good to know for when you become a TEFL Teacher.
 This will help you to be able to teach better as you will understand your student’s different learning styles.
 To get started check out this link with verywell mind: https://www.verywellmind.com/vark-learning-styles-2795156.
-Once youhave established your learning style, you will become more efficient at studying.
+Once you have established your learning style, you will become more efficient at studying.

 4. Setting up your study area

-If you were doing a course in person, there would be a destined building you would go for it, for example, a classroom.
+The next step to get started with TEFL is if you were doing a course in person, there would be a destined building you would go for it, for example, a classroom.
 When you go to a place of learning you know you are there to study which can help you focus on what you are doing.
 However, if you are studying from home, you are in your classroom and at home!
 This can make it difficult to focus on studying as you could get distracted with household tasks or even just watching Netflix!
 Start your TEFL course by setting up the correct study area and having your study schedule set out helps with focusing on what you are doing.
 The first step to studying at home is to find a destined place to study.

 You do not need a separate room; it can just be a spot at your kitchen table.
 Having a regular place to study helps you set up a routine, which leads to getting more study done.
 Have all the supplies you need set up before studying such as your laptop and notebook and pens.
 However, don’t be afraid to switch it up now and again!
 Sometimes, studying in the same place can become boring so move to a different spot in the house if you can.